Computerized Axial Tomography Scan (CT or CAT Scan)

 Patients having CT exams scheduled without contrast medium require no special preparation.

-In preparation for a CT Scan with the use of intravenous or oral contrast medium, patients are often asked to be NPO (nothing by mouth) four hours prior to having the exam.
+In preparation for a CT Scan with the use of intravenous or oral contrast medium, patients are often asked to be NPO (nothing by mouth) for four hours prior to having the exam.

 Patients who require oral contrast need to arrive one hour prior to their appointment to start the drinking process.
 It is extremely important to drink plenty of fluids after having a CT study performed with the use of an intravenous or oral contrast medium.
 Drinking fluids help the body expel the contrast medium through normal body functions.